OWASP/wrongsecrets/README.md

     minikube service secret-challenge
 ```

-now you can use the provided ip-address and port to further play with the K8s variant (instead of localhost).
+now you can use the provided IP address and port to further play with the K8s variant (instead of localhost).

 ### EKS Based